-Estimates of the California Current Pacific Sardine age-1+ biomass showed a decreasing trend since 2006, reaching historically low levels in recent years (Hill et al. 2018).
-Declines in recruitment have also occurred since 2005-06, with the exception of a brief period of modest recruitment success from 2009-10 (Hill et al. 2018).
-In particular, the 2011- 2016 year classes have been among the weakest in recent history.
-A small increase in recruitment was estimated in 2017, albeit a highly uncertain estimate (CV=77%) and based on limited data.
-The age-1+ biomass maximum likelihood estimate for the July 2018 forecast is 52,065 tonnes (with a 90% credible interval of 32,129 to 72,001 tonnes; Hill et al. 2018).
+Estimates of the California Current Pacific Sardine age-1+ biomass showed a decreasing trend since 2006, reaching historically low levels in recent years (Hill et al. 2019).
+Declines in recruitment have also occurred since 2005-06, with the exception of a brief period of modest recruitment success from 2009-10 (Hill et al. 2019).
+In particular, the 2011- 2017 year classes have been among the weakest in recent history.
+A small increase in recruitment was estimated for 2018 for the 2017 year class, albeit it is a highly uncertain estimate (CV=77%) and based on limited data (Hill et al. 2019).
+The age-1+ biomass maximum likelihood estimate for the July 2019 forecast is 27,547 tonnes with a relatively large CV of approximately 62%, demonstrating considerable uncertainty in the estimation process corresponding to a 90% credible interval of approximately 272 to 54,822 tonnes (Hill et al. 2019).

-Few or no sardines have been observed in BC waters during 2013-2017 in fisheries, surveys or other sources, suggesting curtailed migration and/or stock size.
+Few or no sardines have been observed in BC waters from 2013 to 2018 in fisheries, surveys or other sources, suggesting curtailed migration and/or stock size.
 Average estimates of Pacific Sardine trawl catch densities (a catch per unit effort index) from a west coast of Vancouver Island summer pelagic ecosystem night trawl survey in 2006, and 2008-2014 show a decreasing trend from 2006 with no sardines observed the last two years the survey was conducted (2013 and 2014).
-During the summers of 2015 and 2016 sardines were detected off the west coast of Vancouver Island in trawl catches from other multi-species surveys (i.e. led by DFO or NOAA) but none were detected in 2017.
+During the summers of 2015, 2016 and 2018, small amounts of sardine were detected off the west coast of Vancouver Island in trawl catches from other multispecies surveys (i.e. led by DFO or NOAA) and none were detected in 2017.